clark-ewerton/wex-case-job-selenium-restassured-amazon/README.md

 * [ConfigurationManager](https://github.com/eliasnogueira/selenium-java-lean-test-achitecture/blob/master/src/main/java/com/eliasnogueira/config/ConfigurationManager.java)

 There are 3 properties (configuration) files located on `src/test/java/resources/`:
-* `general.properties`: general configuration as the target execution, base url, timeout, and faker locale
+* `general.properties`: general configuration as the target execution, base url, timeout, and faker locale, api url, basePath and token
 * `grid.properties`: url and port for the Selenium grid usage
 * `local.properties`:  browser to use in the local execution